 Anglo American Platinum is a diverse company, with impact demands from areas such as industrial processes, markets, products and applications.
 We have done significant work to deepen technical competence on the board and introduce non-financial skills that are becoming increasingly important at this level - innovation, problem-solving, strategic thinking and relationship building.
-Thabi Leoka and Roger Dixon joined the board in July 2020, in line with our succession blueprint of current and orderly succession of directors and maintain an appropriate balance of knowledge, skills, experience, diversity and independence on the board.
+Thabi Leoka and Roger Dixon joined the board in July 2020, in line with our succession blueprint of current and future critical skills.
+This will ensure a strategic, long-term and orderly succession of directors and maintain an appropriate balance of knowledge, skills, experience, diversity and independence on the board.